aniketrajnish/tokens-to-txt/README.md

 # tokens-to-txt
-shows corresponding text representation of a sequence of tokens
+shows corresponding text representation of a sequence of tokens, basically the invert of OpenAI's [tokenizer](https://platform.openai.com/tokenizer)